josefjadrny/js-chess-engine/README.md

  - `whiteShort` - White king moves from E1 to G1.
  - `blackLong` - Black king moves from E8 to C8.
  - `blackShort` - Black king moves from E8 to C8.

+**counters** - It is recommended to pass this values also if you need to properly handle FEN exports/imports.
+ - `halfMove` - This is the number of halfmoves since the last capture or pawn advance.
+This is used to determine if a draw can be claimed under the fifty-move rule.
+Default `0`.
+ - `fullMove` - The number of the full move.
+It starts at 1, and is incremented after Black's move.
+Default `1`.

 **moves** - Is added to server response when `moves()` or `move()` was called.
 It indicates possible moves for playing player (turn).